ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 <img src="/readme-images/grad-school-logo.png">

 ## On completion of this workshop you will be able to:
-* use Matlab to run scripts,
+* use MATLAB to run scripts,
-* apply fundamental components of the Matlab language including variables, loops, conditionals and functions,
+* apply fundamental components of the MATLAB language including variables, loops, conditionals and functions,
 * create programs designed to solve simple problems,
 * interpret common errors and use these to help debug a program.